danielwoodie/fireplace/content/blog/post-1.md

 ### The Random Walk with FIRE

-Using a bootstrap simulation we can get a distribution of potential outcomes -- helping us understand both the distribution of likely outcomes.
+Using a bootstrap simulation we can get an idea of not just how things will pan out on average but also a distribution of potential outcomes.
 Using actual returns, we can get a potentially more realistic idea of what can happen over a longer time period.
 By repeating this 10 or 100 times we can get an idea of the variety of ways things may go.

-As such, this data provides a rich set of return values to sample from to not only get estimates for future values but to also get a range of possible outcomes.
-To get an understanding of the distribution, you can instead run a bootstrap simulation.
+That is, this data provides a rich set of return values to sample from to not only get estimates for future values but to also get a range of possible outcomes.
 A bootstrap simulation takes actual returns and randomly samples them over say a 30 year period.
 This process gets repeated say 1,000 times and you begin to get an idea about the range of possible outcomes.
+Using the same strategy as before with spending $100,000/year, starting with $0 invested, and then investing $75,000/year after that we get the following scenario:

 </section>